Shoulder pain treatment in Cheltenham

 Impingement can be caused by overuse of the shoulder, especially repetitive overhead activities of lifting and throwing.
 Shoulder impingement can also be caused by muscle imbalance of the shoulder.

 Physiotherapy may involve activity modification, and relative rest.
-Treatment may focus on pain reduction, stretching and strengthening of weak muscle groups to allow pain free life and sport.
+Shoulder tendonitis treatment may focus on pain reduction, stretching and strengthening of weak muscle groups to allow pain free life and sport, short-term pain reduction in 2-4 weeks, noticeable improvement takes 6-8 weeks, but a full recovery usually takes 8-12 weeks.

 Why Choose Us